Günter Katzenberger: Life and career

 Born in Bad Kissingen, Katzenberger first studied in Munich at the local University of Music and Drama as well as musicology, philosophy and modern history.
 He then studied under professors Wilhelm Fischer, Erich Valentin and Hans Zingerle at the University of Innsbruck, where he received his doctorate in historical musicology and passed his concert examination in conducting.

 From 1963 onwards, Katzenberger taught at various Gymnasium in Munich and Mühldorf am Inn, performing concerts in parallel as a chamber musician, song accompanist and orchestra leader.

-From 1970, Katzenberger taught at the Hanover University of Music, Theatre and Media (HMTM Hanover), where he was appointed Professor of Historical Musicology in 1973 - in combination with music education.
-He worked as lecturer at the same time athe University of Hildesheim and the University of Bremen.
+From 1970, Katzenberger taught at the Hanover University of Music, Theatre and Media (HMTM Hanover), where he was appointed professor of Historical Musicology in 1973, in combination with music education.
+He worked as lecturer at the same time at the University of Hildesheim and the University of Bremen.
 In 1976, he also took over an honorary professorship in musicology at the Gottfried Wilhelm Leibniz Universität Hannover.

 Until his retirement in 2002, Katzenberger headed the Hannoverscher Künstlerverein as its chairman for many years and was also deputy chairman of the Hannoversche Gesellschaft für Neue Musik.

 In addition to various contributions to the encyclopaedia Die Musik in Geschichte und Gegenwart (MGG) and the work Das Händel-Lexikon Katzenberger published in numerous papers.

 Katzenberger died on 28 December 2020, at the age of 83.